ZeyaRabani/BIT10/icp_canisters/buy_bt10/mainnet_buy_bit10/README.md

 # Mainnet Buy BIT10

-Users can swap tokens from ICP, ckBTC, etc. to buy BIT10 tokens.
+Users can swap tokens from ICP, ckBTC, etc. to buy BIT10 tokens on different chains.

 ## 🌟 Overview